dsagman/picat/readme_hakank_comments4.md

-hakank4: My comments below is hakank4.
+hakank4x: My comments below is hakank4.
+DS: I am going through them one by one and marking off as completed.
+I am changing hakank4 to hakank4x when each one is done.

 - [What I Wish I Knew When Learning Picat: Introduction](#what-i-wish-i-knew-when-learning-picat-introduction)
   - [A Motivating Example](#a-motivating-example)